Moorish Morocco Tour Itinerary

 Thursday 7 May

-We’ll hold a morning pattern drawing workshop, exploring borders and other embellishment patterns.
-The afternoon offers an Optional activity: Hamman and spa experience, or free time to relax, explore the city, or shop.
+In the morning, we’ll hold a workshop focusing on borders and embellishment patterns.
+The afternoon offers an optional hammam and spa experience, or free time to relax, shop, or explore the city.

 Day 15 – Tangier – Final Day